Can I Claim Workers' Compensation for Workplace Bullying?

 Permanent Impairment Payout

-You can request a permanent impairment assessment when you are nearing the end of your Queensland workers’ compensation claim.
-If approved (the minimum is a 15% impairment rating), you will receive a lump-sum settlement offer calculated using the Queensland impairment rating payout table.
+If approved, you will receive a lump-sum settlement offer calculated using the Queensland impairment rating payout table.

-As of January 1, 2024, an injured Queensland worker is entitled to $1,844.70 for each 1% of the DPI score, with a maximum payable amount of $398,731.90
+As of January 1, 2025, an injured Queensland worker is entitled to $4,222.58 for each 1% of the DPI score, with a maximum payable amount of $422,295.

-According to Safe Work Australia, the average compensation payment for a psychological injury claim is $ 23,600.
+According to Safe Work Australia, the average compensation payment for a psychological injury claim is $23,600.

-Common Law Claim Payout
+Common Law Claim for Lump Sum Compensation

 - To succeed, you must prove your employer’s breach of duty or negligence was the cause of your harm.
+In others, they breached work health and safety laws by failing to stop bullying and harassment.

 According to WorkCover Queensland’s published statistics, the average common law claim payout is approximately $168,000, with psychiatric injury values ranging from $100,000 to $200,000.